tape-dev/developers.tapeapp.com/apps/dev-portal/docs/automations/introduction.md

 console.log({ record: data.record });
 ```

+**Note that you do not need to handle authentication when using the Tape API client inside an automation.
+The workflow will automatically configure its own authorization token that is valid during its execution.
+**

+However, you can set and change the used API key of the Tape client SDK.
+Be careful with that, as it may affect following actions (also graphical actions, as the use the client SDK under the hood).

 #### HTTP client

 Similar to the "HTTP call" action block, it is also possible to perform HTTP requests using the provided HTTP client inside the "execute script" action.